-Siting rules should also take into account the physical characteristics of the wireless network equipment.
+Siting rules should also take into account the physical characteristics of wireless network equipment.
 Generally, the requirements needed to obtain approvals increase according to the size of the proposed base station.
-Under these rules, small installations such as small cells or other small antenna installations on existing physical infrastructure may require no local authority approvals, while macro base stations may be subject to the full planning process.
+Under these rules, small installations such as small cells or other small antenna installations on existing physical infrastructure may not require local authority approvals, while macro-base stations may be subject to the full planning process.

-The radiocommunication companies must avoid the installation of base stations without having fulfilled the requirements set by the relevant authorities (at the national, provincial and municipal levels).
+Radiocommunication companies must avoid the installation of base stations without having fulfilled the requirements set by the relevant authorities (at the national, provincial and municipal levels).